 Simplified Custom Insights (Done)

 Gtmhub allows users to create custom Insights using SQL or R algorithms and HTML for visualization.

 While this feature is insanely powerful, many users find HTML markup complex and hard to manage across a large number of Insights.

 No problem.
 We are now simplifying this by removing the need to write HTML if your Insight returns a single number (e.g., MRR, Number of Jira Epics…).
 Gtmhub will now automatically create the user interface for your Insight – though, if you insist, you can of course fall back on fully custom HTML.

-Simple OKR update automation (Not started)
+Simple OKR update automation (In progress)